 Sexpert for Life: A Spotlight on Dr. Laurie Betito

 Dr. Laurie Betito, for some reason, always found it easy to talk about sex – so much so that she became the de facto sexpert of her high school group of friends, who would come with all sorts of questions.
-She would “do the research and kind of find the answers for them.”
+She would “do the research” and find answers for them.

 There were questions about losing their virginity.
 There were questions about how to give a blowjob… “that kind of thing,” Betito seemed to shrug with her voice.
 “We had very little access to information.”
 This was Montreal in the late 1970’s.

-There was a time when her father had sold encyclopedias.
+There was a period of time when her father sold encyclopedias, which came in handy.
 “I had, like, all the encyclopedias, and I had Cosmopolitan magazine,” laughed Betito.
 “That was about all I had in terms of research tools as a teen.
 There really wasn’t all that much available.”
 After a moment’s pause, she added: “Oh yes… I discovered a book in my parents’ closet about positions – I had that too.”